shawntabrizi/rust-state-machine/src/2/source/README.md

 	cargo +nightly fmt
 	```

-You shouldn't see any changes this time around, but as you write more code, you will be able to see `cargo +nightly fmt` make everything look pretty, consistent, and easy to read.
+You may see minor formatting changes (such as indentation switching to tabs) based on the `rustfmt.toml` configuration.
+As you write more code, you will be able to see `cargo +nightly fmt` make everything look pretty, consistent, and easy to read.

 > We recommend you run `cargo +nightly fmt` after every step!